-A digital transformation maturity model is a framework used by organizations to assess and understand their current level of digital maturity.
-It helps them plan for growth, measure success, and attain digital maturity goals.
+A digital transformation maturity model is a framework used by enterprises to assess and understand their current level of digital maturity.
+It helps CIOs plan for growth, measure success, and attain digital maturity goals.
 The higher a company is on the framework, the more efficient and effective its digital efforts are.

 Digital maturity is a measure of an organization's capacity to create value through digital technologies.
 It is a key determinant of success for companies launching digital transformation initiatives.
 Organizations that are digitally mature can take on digital transformation not only from a technology standpoint but also through organization-wide efforts.
 They can use people, processes, and culture to achieve business outcomes.

 It’s vital to use the digital maturity model to assess your digital transformation journey because companies with a higher digital maturity level get better business results, thanks to increased digitization.
 They have better processes, offerings, visions, cultures, and higher revenue.
 43 percent of digitally mature companies report higher profit margins.